JesseLevine727/NRC_Summer_2025/README_Colleague.md

 # Using RamanIntegrator.exe

-This guide is for internal use and explains how to run the standalone Windows executable built from this project.
+This guide is for internal use and explains how to run the standalone Windows executable built.

 ## Running the Program

-1. Download or copy the entire `RamanIntegrator.dist` directory to your Windows machine.
+1. Download or copy the entire `main.dist` directory to your Windows machine.
 2. Inside that folder double-click **`RamanIntegrator.exe`**.
 Alternatively open a Command Prompt, navigate to the folder, and type:
    ```cmd
    RamanIntegrator.exe